Must-Haves for Your Eye Exam: A Handy Checklist!

 List of Current Medications Some medications can affect your eyesight or increase the risk of certain eye conditions.
 Informing your eye care professional about the medications you are currently taking will ensure they have a complete understanding of your ocular health.

-Sunglasses Wearing sunglasses with proper UV protection is essential after an eye exam, especially if your pupils were dilated.
+Sunglasses Wearing sunglasses with proper UV is essential after an eye exam, especially if your pupils were dilated.
 Sunglasses shield your eyes from harmful rays, reducing the risk of eye strain and other potential complications.

 Insurance Information Having your insurance information readily available will streamline the administrative process, allowing your eye care professional to verify coverage and make appropriate recommendations for your eye care needs.